spectrocloud/librarium/content/docs/12.5-palette-cli/10-install-palette-cli.md

 1. Visit the [Downloads](/spectro-downloads#palettecli) page and download the Palette CLI by using the URL provided.

-2. Open up a local terminal session on your local system.
+2. Open up a terminal session on your local system.

 3. Navigate to your defaults download folder.
 For Mac and Linux environments the default location is **~/Downloads** for Windows it's **C:\Users\YourUserNameHere\Downloads**.
 Replace `YourUserNameHere` with the name of the user account.